zeff-ai/ZeffClient/docs/source/examples/example_yaml.rst

                      return
                  row = row[0]

-             # Create a new structured data element
-             sd = record.structured_data

              # Process each field in the record except for `id` and
-             # add it as a structured data item to the structured data
+             # add it as a structured data to the record object
-             # object
              for key in row.keys():
                  if key == "id":
                      continue